-Florida’s struggles to retain a property and casualty (P&C) insurance market have made headlines and spurred a special legislative session this year.
-With a package of regulatory overhauls and an unprecedented move for state-backed reinsurance, it remains to be seen whether the reforms can plug the holes of Florida’s beleaguered system.
+Florida’s struggles to retain a property and casualty (P&C) insurance market have made headlines and spurred multiple special legislative sessions in 2022.
+The May session ended in a package of regulatory overhauls and an unprecedented move for state-backed reinsurance, yet the fall of Hurricane Ian tested those newly drafted reforms already.
+As the legislature reconsiders the state of private homeowner’s insurance, it remains to be seen whether proposed reforms can plug the holes of Florida’s beleaguered system.

 As climate change increases the number and severity of natural disasters and their accompanying damages, states particularly vulnerable to drought or floods have struggled to maintain coverage options for homeowners.

 California has stop-gap measures enabling the insurance commissioner to put a moratorium on home insurance cancellations in disaster areas.
 In the wake of Hurricane Katrina, the biggest insurers pulled out of homeowners insurance in Louisiana.
-That state now maintains its P&C market through smaller, more localized insurers, which the state tailors its regulatory culture to, as evidenced by this year’s legislative packages.
+That state now maintains its P&C market through smaller, more localized insurers, which the state tailors its regulatory culture to, as evidenced by the 2022 legislative packages.

 Overall, a McKinsey report echoes the anecdotal evidence of these states: P&C insurance has in recent years left larger incidents uninsured, and tends to perform better for smaller carriers interested in localized coverage and underwriting.
 Unfortunately, there’s still no widespread solution that delivers that coverage at a more affordable rate for consumers.
 Fewer insureds often means more expensive coverage for those who do retain it.